edogola4/chat-flow/README.md

   - Validates JWT tokens for authenticated connections
   - Implements ping/pong for connection health checking

+## 🎨 Theme Support

+ChatFlow includes a built-in theme system with the following features:

+### Theme Features
+- **Light/Dark Mode**: Toggle between light and dark themes
+- **System Preference**: Automatically detects and applies the system theme
+- **Persistent**: Theme preference is saved in local storage
+- **Smooth Transitions**: Animated theme transitions for a better user experience
+- **Themed Components**: All UI components adapt to the selected theme

+### How to Use
+1. Click the theme toggle button in the header or navigate to Settings
+2. Toggle the "Dark Mode" switch to change themes
+3. The theme will be saved and persist across page refreshes
+4. The app will automatically detect and match your system theme preference

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js (v18 or later)
 - npm (v9 or later)
 - Angular CLI (v19 or later)
+- Angular Material (v19 or later)

 ### Setup